sumersb/jsonapi/README.md

 "from jsonapi.jsonapi import * "

+To test, cd into root directory and run python3 -m unittests

 Should describe the package, provide installation instructions and some code samples.

 This package has functions using a child class of JSONEncoder and JSONDecoder that allow the conversion of complex and ranges to and from JSON